Treatment & Services

 Step Two: Treatment Consultation

-The gap between the Diagnostic Assessment and the Treatment Consultation is designed to give you some time to digest what can be a life changing diagnosis.
-It is often an emotional time and we therefore want to give time to the patient to adjust and learn more about the impact a diagnosis can have before jumping straight to a conversation on treatment options.
+The gap between your Diagnostic Assessment and Treatment Consultation allows time to process what can be a life-changing diagnosis.
+ADHD diagnoses often come with a mix of emotions, and we want to give you space to reflect and understand the impact before discussing treatment options.

-Please wait for the first draft of your diagnostic report to be shared with you before booking a treatment consultation.
+Please wait until you receive the first draft of your diagnostic report before booking a Treatment Consultation.

 Step Three: Prescription & Titration

-If you've attended the Treatment Consultation and have decided to trial medication, you will be advised to book Prescription & Titration.
+If you've had a Treatment Consultation and chosen to trial medication, you’ll need to book ADHD: One Month Prescription & Titration.

-Select the All Prescription Bookings button which can be found in the top bar of any of our pages then select ADHD: One Month Prescription & Titration.
-Please ensure you read the terms and conditions before making your payment
+Click the All Prescription Bookings button in the top menu, then select ADHD: One Month Prescription & Titration.
+Please read the terms and conditions before making your payment.

-• Weekly Titration Communication Forms to liaise with our titration team regarding your progress.
+✔️ Weekly Titration Communication Forms to track progress with our team

 Price